tarunchhabra26/algorithms/README.md

 # Algorithms
-+ Has basic algorithms implemented using Java
++ Has basic algorithms implemented using Java and python
 + Added solutions to ctci book(Java)